xin-hedera/hedera-mirror-node/docs/rosetta/README.md

 2. Set the desired configuration for both the [Importer](/docs/configuration.md#importer) and [Rosetta API](/docs/configuration.md#rosetta-api) in a new `application.yml` file to be mounted to the container.
    Alternatively, every property can be also be set via corresponding environment variables that can be passed to the container.
-For example, the YAML property `hedera.mirror.importer.startDate` can be set as `-e HEDERA_MIRROR_IMPORTER_STARTDATE=1970-01-01T01:01:00Z`.
+For example, the YAML property `hiero.mirror.importer.startDate` can be set as `-e HIERO_MIRROR_IMPORTER_STARTDATE=1970-01-01T01:01:00Z`.

-3. Set `hedera.mirror.importer.startDate` to 15 minutes before UTC now and zero the seconds, for example, if UTC now is `2021-12-06T15:25:20Z`, startDate should set to `2021-12-06T15:10:00Z`.
+3. Set `hiero.mirror.importer.startDate` to 15 minutes before UTC now and zero the seconds, for example, if UTC now is `2021-12-06T15:25:20Z`, startDate should set to `2021-12-06T15:10:00Z`.
 Setting `startDate` properly can make the importer get the genesis account balance file faster.